-Our Rod & Gun Club has been committed to providing refillable options for several years, in the form of Kleen Kanteens, but eliminating water bottles completely requires a more robust plan to ensure we are maintaining accessibility to water throughout a guests’ stay.
+Our Rod & Gun Club has been committed to providing refillable options for several years, in the form of Klean Kanteens, but eliminating water bottles completely requires a more robust plan to ensure we are maintaining accessibility to water throughout a guests’ stay.
 We are at the top of the Rock Creek watershed, which means that our property receives pure, clean, mineral-rich water!
 We’re calling on this wonderful natural resource to provide our guests with the clean, cool water they need.
 In order to ensure its quality, we work with WGM Group in Missoula to ensure that all mineral and chemical levels are safe in our water with monthly tests across our property.

-In addition to Kleen Kanteens for activity use, guests will receive two refillable Stanley thermoses that they can bring home or leave here.
+In addition to Klean Kanteens for activity use, guests will receive two refillable Stanley thermoses that they can bring home or leave here.
 (We also rewarded our Ranch employees who helped us earn our Five-Stars with a thermos this spring).
 We have filling stations in our Ranch hubs, like the Granite Lodge, Buckle Barn, Blue Canteen, Buckle Barn and Rod & Gun Club.